amitmse/in_Python_/Logistic Regression/README.md

 ![image](https://github.com/user-attachments/assets/ff5e905d-df2d-4e38-8d9e-503498cfdd62)

+- Regression:
-- Regression: Loss function is mean squared loss. only positive values (squared loss) are picked to obtain positive, and squaring is done to obtain the model’s real performance.
-When positive and negative numbers are added together, the result could be 0.
-This will inform the model that, although the net error is zero and it is operating well, it is still operating poorly.
-Larger errors are likewise given more weight when squaring.
+	- Loss function is mean squared loss.
+	- Only positive values (squared loss) are picked to obtain positive, and squaring is done to obtain the model’s real performance.
+	- When positive and negative numbers are added together, the result could be 0.
+	- This informs the model that, although the net error is zero and it is operating well, it is still operating poorly.
+	- Larger errors are likewise given more weight when squaring.
 Squaring the error will penalize the model more and help it approach the minimal value faster when the cost function is far from its minimal value.

 ![image](https://github.com/user-attachments/assets/ea0c26a4-caa1-4173-8b66-e14ec8ddc15c)

-- Mean of Absolute of error (MAE) is difference between the actual and the predicted prediction by the model.
-The absolute of residuals is done to convert negative values to positive values.
-Mean is taken to make the loss function independent of number of datapoints in the training set.
-MAE is generally less preferred over MSE as it is harder to calculate the derivative of the absolute function because absolute function is not differentiable at the minima.
+- Mean of Absolute of error (MAE):
+	- It's difference between the actual and the predicted prediction by the model.
+	- The absolute of residuals is done to convert negative values to positive values.
+	- Mean is taken to make the loss function independent of number of datapoints in the training set.
+	- MAE is generally less preferred over MSE as it is harder to calculate the derivative of the absolute function because absolute function is not differentiable at the minima.

 ![image](https://github.com/user-attachments/assets/8e1e15ef-30bf-4892-8030-09d08a5638b2)

+- Classification:
-- Classification: loss function is cross entropy loss.
-Cross-entropy, also known as logarithmic loss or log loss or Negative Log Likelihood.
+	- loss function is cross entropy loss.
+	- Cross-entropy, also known as logarithmic loss or log loss or Negative Log Likelihood.

 ![image](https://github.com/user-attachments/assets/ea2009ca-5cac-4334-af54-bfd6226fb7af)